kent-map/kent/landscape/desire-paths.md

 Desire paths are, in the most literal terms, human-made trails created by erosion.
 You’ll most often notice them outlining the edges of fields or forming shortcuts across grassy corners.
 However, they can form on worn-down pavements, through fallen leaves, or even as trails through snow and ice.
 These visible paths are formed by desire lines: the route taken to travel from A to B.
 <br><br>
 The first roads were desire lines, connecting towns and villages to one another.
 These lines are not always straight but are most often shortcuts.
 It is human nature to follow them: whether to rebel, save time and energy or in the pursuit of change.
-It is along these new routes and their newer perspectives that we can find inspiration to write: If if you know where to look for it.
+It is along these new routes and their newer perspectives that we can find inspiration to write: if you know where to look for it.
 <param ve-image url="https://stor.artstor.org/stor/a1030442-f940-4024-b047-7790ada36d4c" label="Desire path" attribution="Daisy Butcher">

 **A Local History of Desire Paths**